Dianes-Git/Number-Classification-API/README.md

 This project implements a FastAPI-based API that classifies a number based on mathematical properties.
 The API handles requests to classify a number and provides a detailed response including fun facts, properties (e.g., Armstrong, prime, even/odd), and a digit sum.

 ## Features

-- Classifies numbers as prime, perfect, Armstrong, odd, or even.
+- Determines if a number is:

+  - Prime

+  - Perfect

+  - Armstrong

+  - Odd or Even

+- Computes the sum of digits

-- Provides a fun fact about the number.
+- Provides a fun fact about the number

-- Returns responses in JSON format.
+- Proper error handling (returns HTTP 400 for invalid input)

+- Supports floating-point numbers and negative numbers

-- Handles CORS to allow cross-origin requests.
+- Implements CORS support
-- Handles invalid inputs and returns an appropriate error response (400 Bad Request).

 ## Technologies Used
 - Python: Programming language for implementing the API.